iromanovsky/irom.info/_drafts/2025-06-01-azure-network-security-modes.md

 - Separate subnets can be used to delegate NSG control to specific application owners

 In MicroSeg security mode,
-- Network security may not rely on subnets, big flat subnets can be used in conjunction with centrally managed NSGs and application specific ASGs (details below)
+- Network security may not rely on subnets; big flat subnets can be used in conjunction with centrally managed NSGs and application-specific ASGs (details below)

 ## Filtering principles

-When necessary, traffic filtering is applied at destination (on FW or NSG).
+When necessary, traffic filtering is applied at the destination (on FW or NSG).
 Traffic is not filtered at source unless absolutely necessary (like opening flows to internet destinations).

-This approach allows single point of control without spreading security between sources and destinations.
+This approach allows a single point of control without spreading security between sources and destinations.

 ## Traffic Routing

 All traffic routing to and from any Spoke Vnet is traversing the regional Hub FW:
 1. Between Spokes in the same region connected via peerings
 2. Between Spoke in the region and Virtual Network Gateways (Express Route, VPN, Other Regions connected to the same ER circuits)
-3. Between Spoke and The internet
+3. Between Spoke and the Internet
 4. Between Spoke and Hubs in other regions connected via global peerings

-This requires each spoke VNet to have assignemnt of Route tables (UDR) containing:
+This requires each spoke VNet to have an assignment of Route tables (UDR) containing:
 - BGP route propagation = disabled
 - Single route to 0.0.0.0/0 via Hub NVA

 For filtering traffic on FW between subnets, the route table should also contain:
 - Route to current VNet address space via Hub NVA

-For filtering traffic inside subnet, the route table should also contain:
+For filtering traffic inside the subnet, the route table should also contain:
-- Route to current Subnet address space via Hub NVA
+- Route to the current Subnet address space via Hub NVA

 Route table content can be enforced or checked for compliance with Azure Policies.

 ## Security Zones

-In some complex situations where you need flexibility to bypass firewall fileting between endpoints in different sunents, but keep filtering for any other subents, you might need to implement a concept of security zones.
+In some complex situations where you need flexibility to bypass firewall filtering between endpoints in different subnets, but keep filtering for any other subnets, you might need to implement a concept of security zones.

-Security Zone consist of subnets which have the same level of trust.
-Security zone can be represented by single subnet, a set of subnets in the same vnet, or even set of subnets from different vnets (in rare cases, where it is required to peer vnets directly).
+Security Zone consists of subnets which have the same level of trust.
+Security zone can be represented by a single subnet, a set of subnets in the same VNet, or even a set of subnets from different VNets (in rare cases, where it is required to peer VNets directly).

-- The traffic within the same security zone can travel directly between VMs bypassing firewall, however still can be controlled on NSGs
+- The traffic within the same security zone can travel directly between VMs, bypassing the firewall; however, it can still be controlled on NSGs
 - The traffic between different security zones should pass firewall for inspection.

-For this to work, route tables should be configured for combination of security modes described.
+For this to work, route tables should be configured for a combination of the security modes described.

 ## Firewalls